Emergence of robust memory manifolds: Discussion

 \section{Discussion}

-In this work we address two long-standing challenges that arise in the context of neural networks, and dynamical models of biological systems more broadly: i) how to implement a memory for continuously varying quantities without using special symmetries of fine-tuning parameters; and ii) how to generate long timescales in the collective dynamics without fine-tuning parameters.
-The ability to implement memory and generate long timescales underlies several functions critical for survival such as evidence accumulation from a noisy signal \cite{gold2007neural,brunton2013rats}, path integration based on velocity cues \cite{burak2009accurate}, implementing cognitive maps \cite{tolman1948cognitive,nieh2021geometry}, just to name a few.
-Implementing memory/long timescales requires the system to be poised at the edge of stability-instability, and prior approaches to this problem have typically relied on systems close to a bifurcation point, thus requiring tuning parameters to a special value.
-Marginal stability without symmetries or parameter fine-tuning requires the system to dynamically self-organize into a critical state.
+In this work we address two related challenges that arise in the context of neural networks, and dynamical models of biological systems more broadly: i) how to store a memory trace of continuously varying quantities; and ii) how to generate a spectrum of long timescales in the collective dynamics.
+The ability to implement memory and generate long timescales underlies several functions critical for survival such as evidence accumulation from a noisy signal \cite{gold2007neural,brunton2013rats}, path integration based on velocity cues \cite{burak2009accurate, seung1996brain}, forming cognitive maps \cite{tolman1948cognitive,nieh2021geometry}, just to name a few.
+Prior approaches to achieving this have typically relied either on systems being carefully poised at the boundary between stability and instability, thus requiring tuning parameters to a special value, or on special symmetries in the connectivity.
+Marginal stability without symmetries or parameter fine-tuning requires the system to dynamically self-organise into a critical state.
 This is a highly non-trivial phenomenon, and apart from specific models , more general principles are hard to come by.

+Here we present a principle that we refer to as {\it frozen stabilisation}, which allows a family of models to self-organise to a critical state exhibiting a continuous memory manifold and a wide spectrum of response timescales.
+The principle is robustly implemented over a range of parameters and doesn't require any special symmetries in the interactions/connectivity.
+Previous work has managed to attain continuous attractors with seemingly unstructured interaction matrices \cite{darshan2021learning}.
+However, these arise as a result of learning and are sensitive to perturbations in the learned weights -- i.e. they are fine-tuned.